Create a free profile to get unlimited access to exclusive show news, updates, and more!

 “No,” Riley finally admitted.

-“Ok, well, next time, lead with the truth and then we’ll get along better,” she said.
+“Ok, well, next time, lead with the truth and then we’ll get along better,” his boss said.

-According to Scott, it’s likely the friction between the two partners who “clearly work really well together” in most settings, could carry over to other episodes.
+According to Scott, the friction between the partners who “clearly work really well together” in most settings may carry over to other episodes.

-“They see things differently from time to time, but they also really respect one another and really count on one another, but there are moments, just like in the real relationships with detectives, where they are going to come down on very different sides on these issues,” Scott explained.
+“They see things differently from time to time, but they also really respect one another and really count on one another," Scott told NBC Insider.
+"But there are moments, just like in the real relationships with detectives, where they are going to come down on very different sides on these issues."

 Even without Matt’s help, Costa was eventually arrested and charged with second-degree murder.
 But the prosecution’s case began to fall apart during the trial because they couldn’t provide jurors with a solid motive for the killing.